RadeelAhmad/Assembly-Code/README.md

 ![image1](Images/image7.png)

 - Click On linker
-- select the additional directories and paste the address of folder.
+- Select the additional directories and paste the address of folder.

 ![image1](Images/image8.png)

 - Then select the input
-- click on additional dependencies
+- Click on additional dependencies
-- write the `irvine32.lib`
+- Write the `irvine32.lib`
-- click on apply and then OK botton
+- Click on apply and then OK botton

 ![image1](Images/image9.png)